FusionAuth/fusionauth-jwt/README.md

 Prime JWT is intended to be fast and easy to use.
 Prime JWT has a single external dependency on Jackson.

 ## Security Notice
-Please upgrade to version >= 1.3.0 or any build after commit 0d94dcef0133d699f21d217e922564adbb83a227.
+Please upgrade to version >= 1.3.0.
 A vulnerability was reported that may allow the library to incorrectly validate a JWT.
-The issue has been resolved.

 ## Example Code: